Gau wu

-Gau Wu (鳩嗚) (Cantonese pronunciation: Gau1 Wu1), is a Cantonese expression that was coined shortly after an interview clip in which the term was used was broadcast by HK cable TV in August 2014.
+Gau Wu (Cantonese: 鳩嗚, Jyutping: Gau^{1}Wu^{1}) is a Cantonese expression that was coined shortly after an interview clip in which the term was used was broadcast by HK cable TV in August 2014.
 The expression means "disorderly shouting" or "squabbling over nothing".

 Since 2014, Gau Wu has become a street expression, often translated from Cantonese as "shopping", since the expression is homophonic with "shopping" in Mandarin (購物 (gòu wù)).
 It represents a means of expressing discontent with various issues such as the Individual Visit Scheme, parallel traders, and the 831 Decision.

 Origin

 "Gau Wu" was originally used during an interview with a Chinese National who participated in a rally known as Sign for Peace and Democracy Movement, expressing her opposition to Occupy Central on 17 August 2014.
 On the day of the anti-Occupy Central rally, a reporter from HK Cable TV interviewed her and inquired about her role in the event.
 In Cantonese she replied that she had come to Hong Kong for 'entertainment'.
 The reporter then asked her what she had planned to do for fun in Hong Kong, and she replied that she was going to shop (Gau Wu).
 The term Gau Wu has since been used as a satirical term by the anti-Occupy Central movement.
 It is also used to denote a type of demonstration, disguised as patronising a business district (see details below).